Information on Old Books

 As mentioned above, books are made of organic materials and often show their age.
 The deterioration of the material may be slowed but can rarely be reversed to create a brand-new looking book.
 Beware of promises of rejuvenation by restorers!
 Such treatment is not only difficult to achieve, it often erases features important to understanding the history of the book and can negatively impact its historic and monetary value.

-The American Institute for the Conservation of Historic and Artistic Works runs a referral service that can connect you with book conservators in your area for professional advice.
-Check out their website at www.conservation-us.org .
+The American Institute for the Conservation provides information on caring for your collections and a offers a referral service to connect you with book conservators in your area for professional advice.

 The Smithsonian Libraries does not provide appraisals of old books.

-The Antiquarian Booksellers Association of America (ABAA) www.abaa.org
+- The Antiquarian Booksellers Association of America Booksellers (ABAA)

 Frequently asked questions: Is it a first edition?
 A revised and corrected edition?
 Is it a limited edition, possibly scarce, or is it common and easily available?
 These factors will influence the book’s market value and, if you want to sell or donate it, whether any particular collector or library needs it.

 To determine the publication history of the work and where your book fits into it, you can consult catalog resources and author/subject bibliographies.
-Some of these are accessible on the Internet (web addresses are given), and others are available only in print at public or academic libraries.
+Some of these are accessible on the Internet while others are available only in print at public or academic libraries.

-The National Union Catalog: Pre-1956 imprints (London: Mansell, 1968-1981).
-The NUC, available in print or on microfiche, is a published version of the combined card catalog of several hundred libraries in the U.S., including the Library of Congress.
+The National Union Catalog: Pre-1965 Imprints (NUC): available in print or on microfiche, is a published version of the combined card catalog of several hundred libraries in the U.S., including the Library of Congress.

 There are printed bibliographies for many specific authors and subjects, consisting of detailed lists of every edition of every title ever published by that author or on that subject.
 These bibliographies can usually be found in the reference section of public and academic libraries or looked up in the library’s online catalog; some may be available online from cover to cover.
-The compilers of these bibliographies have searched the NUC and OCLC, as well as other sources, and present you with the whole publication history neatly summarized.
+The compilers of these bibliographies have searched the National Union Catalog and WorldCat, as well as other sources, and present you with the whole publication history neatly summarized.
 Then, as above, you would find the listing that matches your book exactly (by imprint and other descriptive information).
-In addition, of course, there are many web-sites devoted to particular authors or subjects that you can find through Google or other search engines.
+In addition, of course, there are many websites devoted to particular authors or subjects that you can find through Google or other search engines.

 It may be helpful to consult with libraries or bookdealers who specialize in relevant fields.
-For bookdealers, go to the Antiquarian Booksellers Association of America (ABAA) at www.abaa.org, click on “Find member booksellers,” enter your state in the appropriate box and the relevant subject in the “Specialty” window.
+For bookdealers, go to the Antiquarian Booksellers Association of America (ABAA) to find Booksellers and search by state, region or speciality.
 The ABAA membership directory is also available in print, with geographical and subject indexes.

-To find libraries that specialize in the appropriate subject, consider those listed as having the book in the NUC and OCLC records that you found, or consult the following books, which, though old may still be useful:
+To find libraries that specialize in the appropriate subject, consider those listed as having the book in the National Union Catalog and WorldCat records that you found, or consult the following books, which, though old may still be useful:

-Lee Ash & William G. Miller, compilers.
-Subject collections: A guide to special book collections and subject emphases as reported by university, college, public, and special libraries and museums in the United States and Canada (7th ed.
+Lee Ash and William G. Miller, compilers.
+Subject collections: A guide to special book collections and subject emphases as reported by university, college, public, and special libraries and museums in the United States and Canada (7 th ed.
 New Providence NJ: Bowker, 1993).

 Modoc Press, compiler.
 Special collections in college and university libraries (New York: Macmillan, 1989).